 The full extent of the housing crisis across the UK is an incredible source of misery for many, particularly for young families.
 ‘Building for our future: a vision for social housing’ (a recent report by Shelter) highlighted that the average cost of a home in England is now more than eight times the average salary; that private renters on lower-incomes now spend an average of 67% of their earnings on rent; and that across the country some 277,000 people are now homeless.
 The report concluded by saying that we need to build 3 million new homes in the next 20 years if we are ever going to address this problem – a target we are far from being likely to meet.

-As successful co-ops, with all the experience and knowledge that this brings, I want to invite you to have a conversation about what all this really means for us.
-Whilst CDS are actively looking for new sites and encouraging new co-ops to start in every way we can, my challenge to you and your Committees is to consider whether we might have the appetite to do more ourselves?
+As successful co-ops, with all the experience and knowledge that this brings, we’d like to invite partner co-ops to consider what all this really means for us.
+Whilst CDS are looking for new sites and supporting new co-ops and community led organisations, we’d like our established partner co-ops to consider whether they have the appetite to do more?